sandro/specjour_rails_app/README.markdown

     gem 'specjour', path: '~/src/ruby/specjour'

-Also, life will be easier if you use two separate terminal windows, one for the listener, and one for the dispatcher.
-Make sure the listener only sets up one worker process to ensure the debugger is actually usable.
+Also, life will be easier if you use two separate terminal windows: one for the listener, and one for the dispatcher.
+Make sure the listener only sets up one worker process to ensure usable debuggers.

 Terminal 1